walpuerto/FScore-Computer/README.md

-# ANOVA-Computer
+# FScore-Computer
- A command line implementation of an ANOVA tester.
+ A command line implementation for solving the F Score of a given set of grouped data.